-\ Less than 1%
+Less than 1%

-- (1) This table is based upon information supplied by officers and directors, and with respect to principal stockholders, any Schedules 13D and 13G filed with the SEC.
+(1) This table is based upon information supplied by officers and directors, and with respect to principal stockholders, any Schedules 13D and 13G filed with the SEC.
 Beneficial ownership is determined in accordance with the rules of the SEC.
-Applicable percentage ownership is based on 6,316,702 shares of Common Stock outstanding as of April 28, 2021.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of Common Stock subject to options or warrants currently exercisable, or exercisable within 60 days after April 28, 2021 (subject to specified limits), at any time at the option of the holder, are deemed outstanding. - (2) Except as otherwise indicated, the business address of each director and executive officer listed is c/o GeoVax Labs, Inc., 1900 Lake Park Drive, Suite 380, Smyrna, Georgia 30080. - (3) Includes 16,613 shares of Common Stock and warrants to purchase 16,613 shares of common stock. - (4) Includes 81,870 shares of Common Stock and warrants to purchase 81,870 shares of common stock. - (5) Includes 11,987 shares of Common Stock and warrants to purchase 11,987 shares of common stock.
+Applicable percentage ownership is based on 9,449,025 shares of Common Stock outstanding as of April 22, 2022.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of Common Stock subject to options or warrants currently exercisable, or exercisable within 60 days after April 22, 2022 (subject to specified limits), at any time at the option of the holder, are deemed outstanding.